LuisPatino92/simple_shell/README.md

     - Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
+    - Handle command lines with arguments
+    - Handle the PATH
     - The prompt is displayed again each time a command has been executed.
     - The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
     - The command lines are made only of one word. - If an executable cannot be found, print an error message and display the prompt again.
     - Handle errors.
     - have to handle the “end of file” condition (Ctrl+D)
+    - Implement the exit built-in, that exits the shell
+    - Implement the env built-in, that prints the current environment
+    - Have own function _getline

 FUNCTIONS IN A SIMPLE SHELL